flybywiresim/aircraft/fbw-common/src/wasm/extra-backend/README.md

 It helps new developers to get started with C++ WASM development in the FlyByWire Code base without an overwhelming incomprehensible framework.

-Continuously improve the framework to make it easier to use and more powerful for additional use cases without making it overly complex.
+The framework should be continuously improved to make it easier to use and more powerful for additional use cases without making it overly complex.

 ## Overview and Features